patyork/miband-7-monitor/README.md

 # Mi Band 6 Heart Rate Monitor

-Display your Mi Band's heart rate in the browser.
+Display your Mi Band 6's heart rate in the browser.

 ![Heart rate webapp](img/screenshot.png)

+Changelog:
+- **Fixed authentication so it works with modern firmwares (Thanks Gadgetbridge for the inspiration, tiny-ecdh-c for elliptic curve Diffie-Hellman implementation)**

 ## Requirements